AbhinavPok/CrossSIEMResponse/README.md

 The core engine behaves the same either way.
   Running Tests
   Run all tests with:

   pytest

 Tests cover:
 scoring logic
 policy enforcement
 summaries
 advisory fallback behavior
 schema validation

 Intended Use

 This engine is meant for:

-learning

-experimentation

-portfolio demonstration

-reasoning about security decisions
+learning experimentation and reasoning about security decisions

-It is not automated response software.

-Every decision is visible and explainable.